yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-04/README.md

 ```

 ### Signed vs Unsigned
 Signed integers add a rule that states the first bit represents weather or not a number is positive or negative.
-Negative values then follow a rule called `twos compliment`.
-In twos compliment, the value after the singed bit is added to the number of positions supported by the the remaining bits and then multiplied by -1.
+Negative values then follow a rule called **two's complement**.
+In two's complement, the value after the signed bit is added to the number of positions supported by the the remaining bits and then multiplied by -1.
 When decoding a four bit signed number, the first bit is a boolean value indicating negative or positive.
 The remaining three can support 8 unique values (0-7).
 So a signed four bit number can represent positive numbers from 0 to 7 and negative numbers -1 to -8.

 ```
 Signed |Unsigned